101 Resume Power Words That Will Help You Stand Out in 2025

 Introduction

-A CV (or a resume) is one of those things you just have to have - unless you’re not a descendant of a billionaire, at some point you’ll have to look for a job.
+A CV (or a resume) is one of those things you have to have - unless you’re not a descendant of a billionaire, at some point, you’ll have to look for a job.
 According to the US Bureau of Labor Statistics, men hold 12.8 jobs and women hold 12.5 jobs in a lifetime

 While the hiring process may differ from company to company, one thing’s for sure - you need a CV for every application.
 Once you have it, the career world is yours for the taking.
-Join us as we discuss what strong resume words you should use in order to stand out from the crowd and get the job.
+But how to make sure your CV is good enough to help you stand out in the extremely competitive market?

 What’s the difference between a CV and a resume